 WILLIAM D. FORD FEDERAL DIRECT LOAN PROGRAM

-Need-based, federally subsidized loans with a fixed rate of 3.86 percent for undergraduate students.
+Need-based, federally subsidized loans with a fixed rate for undergraduate students.
 Repayment is deferred until students graduate, withdraw or enroll less than half-time.
 Interest is paid by the federal government until students graduate, withdraw or drop below half-time enrollment.
-A 1 percent origination fee is charged at disbursement.
+An origination fee is charged at disbursement.

 Not based on need.
 “Unsubsidized” means the interest is not deferred while in school.
 However, repayment may be deferred until after students graduate, withdraw or drop below half-time enrollment.
-Unsubsidized loans have a fixed interest rate of 3.86 percent.
-A 1 percent origination fee is charged at disbursement.
+Unsubsidized loans have a fixed interest rate.
+An origination fee is charged at disbursement.

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 PLUS loans allow parents of dependent undergraduate students to borrow up to the cost of education minus other financial aid.
 There are no aggregate loan limits.
-The program has a fixed interest rate of 6.41 percent.
-An origination fee of 4 percent is charged at disbursement.
+The program has a fixed interest rate.
+An origination fee is charged at disbursement.